-- Death Note in RAVEN should be an Alert Note that includes: time of death, ME case number (if applicable), Life Alaska reference number, circumstances of death, and documentation that all required communication has occurred.
-May use Free Text template and autotext "..death" for a fillable note. - Forward death note to Chief of Staff and designated Medical Records representative. - Complete the Death Certificate Worksheet for deaths that are not ME cases. - If death occurred in the hospital, complete Notification of Death form.
+- Death Note in RAVEN should be an Alert Note using autotext "..death" which fulfills all documentation requirements. - Forward death note to Chief of Staff and designated Medical Records representative. - If it is NOT an ME case, complete highlighted portions of Death Certificate and place in Medical Records basket. - If death occurred in the hospital, complete Notification of Death form.